cmarunachalam/repotest/README.md

 # repotest
 ----------

-This is a sample repository to check plugins.
+This is a sample repository to test the plugins.